Offer Lower rates

 Be active on social media

-It’s no doubt that social media has become an important tool in any businesses, including tree care.
+It’s no doubt that social media has become an important tool in any business, including tree care.
 Yet it can be hard sometimes to stay active on social media.
 That means you’ll have fewer opportunities to listen to what customers say about you or what they need from you.
 You can use this slow time to do more work on social media so you can gain more deals during the year no matter how the weather is.

 Here are some quick tips for your social media game.: